icon-project/icon_cli_tool/README.md

 * fee : Transfer fee (Unit:loop)

-    * **YOU SHOULD CHANGE BOTH THE UNIT OF AMOUNT AND FEE TO LOOP, ENTERING INTEGER VALUES FOR AMOUNT NOT FLOATING NUMBERS.**
+    * **YOU SHOULD CHANGE BOTH THE UNIT OF AMOUNT AND FEE TO LOOP, ENTERING INTEGER VALUES FOR AMOUNT AND FEE NOT FLOATING NUMBERS.**
         - Unit: loop
             * Ex) 1 icx = 10<sup>18</sup> loop